Apply for the Master of International Business (MIntBus) through the Dunedin campus in 2022Apply Now

 Regulations for the Degree of Master of International Business (MIntBus)

 - Admission to the programme shall be subject to the approval of the Pro-Vice-Chancellor (Commerce).

 - Every applicant must either

-- be a graduate and normally have achieved an average grade of B+ in the relevant 300-level papers, or
+- be a graduate and normally have achieved an average grade of B+ in the papers satisfying the final year major subject requirements for the degree, or

 - have equivalent alternative qualifications or experience acceptable to the Pro-Vice-Chancellor (Commerce).

 - In considering an applicant’s qualifications, regard will be given to the detail of the course of study followed to gain the qualification, as well as the applicant’s performance in the programme.

 - Every programme of study shall consist of approved papers from the schedule of papers available for the degree of Master of International Business to the value of 180 points

 - A candidate will need to secure the approval of the relevant Head of the Department of Languages and Cultures before enrolling in any of the named language papers.